-Basic earnings per common share is computed by dividing net income (loss) by the weighted-average number of shares of common stock outstanding during the period.
-Diluted earnings per common share is computed by dividing net income (loss) by the weighted-average number of shares of common stock outstanding during the period, plus the potential dilutive effect of other securities if those securities were converted or exercised.
-During periods in which the Company incurs net losses, both basic and diluted loss per common share is calculated by dividing the net loss by the weighted-average shares of common stock outstanding and potentially dilutive securities are excluded from the calculation because their effect would be antidilutive.
-For purpose of this calculation, outstanding options, unvested restricted stock and convertible preferred stock are considered potential dilutive common stock and are excluded from the computation of net loss per share if their effect is anti-dilutive.
+Basic earnings per common share is computed by dividing net loss by the weighted-average number of shares of common stock outstanding during the period.
+Diluted earnings per common share is computed by dividing net loss by the weighted-average number of shares of common stock outstanding during the period, plus the potential dilutive effect of other securities if those securities were converted or exercised.
+During periods in which the Company incurs net losses, both basic and diluted loss per common share is calculated by dividing the net loss by the weighted-average shares of common stock outstanding options, unvested rescluded from the calculation because their effect would be antidilutive.
+For purpose of this calculation, outstanding options, unvested restricted stock and warrants are considered potential dilutive common stock and are excluded from the computation of net loss per share if their effect is anti-dilutive.